Teenage slumber party ideas and photos submitted by:

 In each loot bag there was a bottle of nail polish, a bar of soap, a hairbrush, a bracelet and a home made kit for making a “keepsake book” (a three ring binder, construction paper, computer paper, lined paper, glue, ribbon, stickers and a paper I had printed off the computer that read: FRIENDS and had lines for writing names, phone numbers and e-mails).

 Before the girls left, they each got to make a t-shirt.
 Each girl had a plain white t-shirt, which she could decorate with puffy-paint and fabric markers in any way she wanted.
-We waited until the end to do this, as by the end of the night, the girls had tons of inside jokes, and had become friends with girls that they didn’t know in the beginning.
+We waited until the end to do this.
+Because by the end of the night, the girls had tons of inside jokes, and had become friends with girls that they didn’t know in the beginning.
 Their friends could sign the shirts.